 There are three ways to register or change your residence: you can use the online e-Service, send a notice of residence by post or visit the Population Facts Department in person.

 Using the e-Service of the Population Register

 Sending the notice of residence by post

-You can get the notice of residence form here on Tartu’s website, at the Population Registry Service (Küüni Street 5) or from the Tartu Visitor Centre (on the ground floor of the Town Hall).
-Complete the form, add a copy to it of the page containing personal data of the identity document of the person submitting the form and send it to the Population Registry Service of Tartu City Government at Küüni Street 5, 51004, Tartu.
+You can get the notice of residence form here on Tartu’s website, or from the Population Facts Department (Küüni Street 5).
+Complete the form, add a copy to it of the page containing personal data of the identity document of the person submitting the form and send it to the Population Facts Dep. of Tartu City Government at Küüni Street 5, 51004 Tartu.

-Completion of a notice of residence at the Population Registry Service
+Completion of a notice of residence at the Population Facts Department

-You must visit the Population Registry Service of the Tartu City Government at Küüni Street 5 in Tartu to submit a notice of residence.
+You must visit the Population Facts Department of the Tartu City Government at Küüni Street 5 in Tartu to submit a notice of residence.
 You should take along your identity document and a document that certifies the right to use the residence.
 You must complete a notice of residence form on site.

 Change of residential address at the request of the owner of a residence

 Using the e-Service of the Population Register